twoolf/DeepLens/README.md

 ## Overview of Technology Used
 In addition to Deep Lens, we used MQTT to enable our App to have a stream of information coming from the Deep Lens device.
 Our lambda function is triggered to return a confidence estimate for the severity of the psoriasis, based on the segmentation and the percent of the image that is potentially seen as at risk.
 We used MXNet and Tensorflow for model training, along with hyperparamter refinement with Sagemaker.
 The model was evaluated by training both on-device (see the YouTube video) and by Sagemaker with our images in a S3 bucket.

+## Code Used
+In addition to AWS console and CLI resources, the project builds on node.js and Python lambda functions, along with Python notebooks using Juypter and AWS resources for learning.
+We used a combination of two laptops, one desktop computer and AWS resources, along with Deep Lens for the building and testing.
+Others may also find that mouting the Deep Lens on a tripod (as can be seen in the YouTube video) is helpful for training.
+We also configured one computer display for training/testing of images by setting up a continuous slideshow of our primary data.
+This supported our testing of the MQTT stream.

 ## To build the project
 ### Steps
 1) Have setup and installed DeepLens as specified by AWS documentation, should have account access and registration of the device, along with at least an initial model installed to verify that the Deep Lens device is working correctly